RagnarB83/ash-documentation/docs/_build/html/_sources/QM-interfaces.rst.txt

-When running an ASH script involving multiple fragments (that differ w.r.t. charge/mult), to associate charge/mult attributes to the fragment instead.
+When running an ASH script involving multiple fragments (that differ w.r.t. charge/mult), it is best to associate charge/mult attributes to the fragment.
 The charge/mult information from the fragment will then be provided to the theory object when run via the respective job-function (Singlepoint, geomeTRICOptimizer etc.) instead.

 #############################################################